Singles You Up

-"Singles You Up" is a song co-written and recorded by American country pop singer Jordan Davis.
+"Singles You Up" is a song co-written and recorded by American country music singer Jordan Davis.
 It was released in June 2017 as his debut single and the lead single from his debut album, Home State.
 A stripped version and Ryan Riback remix were released in 2018.

 Content

 The song is about a man attempting to woo a woman who is currently with another man.
 He states that he will be present if her man ever "singles [her] up", or leaves her.
 Davis wrote the song with Steven Dale Jones and Justin Ebach.
 Davis said that "When we finally honed in on the way we ended up approaching it, it was this guy having to wait his turn, seeing this girl with somebody else.
 He has feelings for her and hopes the other guy screws it up somehow.
 Once we honed in on that, we wrote it really quick."